Shradha-12/myntra-/README.md

 - Discover new outfit combinations.
 - Collaborate on fashion projects with friends.
 - Receive personalized fashion recommendations.

-## User Journey
-1. **Login & Explore**: Zoe logs into the Myntra App and heads straight to the My Wardrobe feature under the Xplore section.
-2. **Create Capsules**: She adds products to her wardrobe capsules, each with a unique name.
-3. **Categorize & Share**: Zoe creates several wardrobes for different occasions and shares them on Myntra Minis and other social media platforms.
-4. **Browse & Follow**: Zoe can view her own 'My Wardrobe' and explore popular influencers' wardrobes, following those that inspire her.
-5. **Collaborate with Friends**: She collaborates with her best friend Emma using the 'Blend Wardrobe' feature, creating new outfits and receiving a fashion similarity score.

 ## Tech Stack
 - **Frontend**: ReactJS, HTML, CSS